 Pregnancy disability leave (PDL) is:

-- time off work that a woman takes,
+- time off work that you take,

 - as a result of a pregnancy-related disability,